TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/TipOfTheDay.rst

 https://docs.typo3.org/typo3cms/HowToDocument/stable/_buildinfo/

-If this yields not results, you can iniated a rebuild:
+If this yields no results, you can iniate a rebuild:

 To trigger a rebuild of a manual, click the "request_rebuild.php" file in the respective .../\*.git.make folder.